fjrdomingues/autopilot/README.md

 - **ui.js**: Handles the user interface (UI) interaction and utilizes the GPT-based summaries to complete tasks.

 ## 🤝 Contributing

+**We are running autopilot on a server connnected to the https://github.com/fjrdomingues/autopilot repository.
+New issues created will trigger autopilot and  create a new Pull Request with a proposal.
+Running with gpt-4**

 We welcome contributions!
 Please submit pull requests to the repository, and ensure your changes align with the project's goals and guidelines.
 Together, we can make **Autopilot** an even more powerful and efficient tool for developers!